 - GCSEs: Some medical schools assign points to GCSEs and apply cut off scores to help cut down the volumes of applicants they get.
 Cut off scores will vary year on year, and will not necessarily be published on websites but often these are discussed at open day talks.

 - A Levels: Some medical schools consider your predicted grades when applying so you should consider if your predicted grades are at least what the medical school is requiring and perhaps speak to your teachers about your likely achievements.

 - Other qualifications: If you do other qualifications such as IB, Scottish Highers or other international qualifications, I would recommend emailing admissions offices BEFORE applying to check what your qualifications are equivalent to, if it does not say so on websites.
 For Cardiff, the email is: email@example.com

 - Admission tests: The most common admission tests are UCAT (previously known as UKCAT), BMAT and for some graduate entry, GAMSAT.
 Make sure you check what the medical schools you are considering require and prepare early!
-(I will be releasing a blog on tips for this in July).
 Also, check where the nearest test centres are for you – this is particularly important for internationals as you may have to fly to a nearby country to sit the test.
 Commonly in UK, the UCAT (which Cardiff requires) can be done in the same place as driving theory test centres.
 Check out my blog on UCAT prep!

 It is important to note that your choices may change after doing admission tests because you may get your score and it is not competitive enough to go into the medical schools you intended to apply to, so you may need to look at medical schools who place less weightings on admission tests.
 Alternatively, you surprised yourself, smashed your test and think you should try to aim for places with higher weightings on tests to increase your chances!
 Either way, make sure you have some back up medical school options on both sides of the scale so it is not a impulse decision and have researched them thoroughly.